 Residency Requirements 15 credits of TRU coursework (distance or on-campus).
-Degree Requirements 120 credits, with a grade point average (GPA) of 2.0 or higher, are required as follows: General Education Requirements (24 credits) (may be met with lower-level or upper-level university courses; refer to page 102 for disciplines) 6 credits in English [university-level composition and literature, e.g. ENGL 1001, 1011 or 1101 (previously ENGL 100, 101 or 108); ENGL 1061 and 1071 (previously ENGL 106 and 107) do not meet this requirement] 6 credits in humanities other than English 6 credits in mathematics (including statistics) and/or science 6 credits in social science Lower-level Requirements (24 credits) MATH 1141, Calculus I (3) (previously MATH 120) and 1241, Calculus II (3) (previously MATH 120) or equivalents [MATH 1157 and 1171 (previously MATH 101 and 104) do not meet this requirement] 18 credits in first-year or second-year science with a minimum of 6 credits in any three of the following subject areas: Life science [biology, genetics, zoology, botany, microbiology, biological oceanography, plant and animal physiology, e.g. BIOL 1113, 1241, 2111 (previously BISC 120, 121, 210)] Chemical science [chemistry, biochemistry, e.g. CHEM 1503, 1523 (previously CHEM 160, 162)] Physical science [astronomy, physics, e.g. PHYS 1103, 1203 (previously PHSY 110, 111)] Earth science [geology, atmospheric science, physical geography, geophysics, physical oceanography, e.g. GEOG 1221 (previously GEOG 1221), GEOL 1111 (previously GEOL 120)] Mathematics [including statistics, e.g. MATH 1101, 2111 (previously MATH 150, 210) or MATH 2121 (previously MATH 230)] Applied science (bioresource, chemical, civil, mechanical, electrical, or computer engineering science; forensic, forest or agricultural science) Some interdisciplinary areas of studies may be allocated to more than one of these subject areas, depending on the content of the course.
-Upper-level Requirements (45 credits) 30 credits in three areas of science (18 credits in one area, 6 credits in each of the other two areas) Students must select three distinct subject areas in consultation with the program area 15 upper-level elective credits (may be science or non-science courses) Elective Requirements (27 credits) May be lower-level or upper-level science or non-science courses Note: The following applies to both general and major programs: 30 credits of the degree requirements (with no more than 15 credits at the upper-level) may be applied studies, e.g. fine and performing arts studio courses and technology courses.
+Degree Requirements 120 credits, with a grade point average (GPA) of 2.0 or higher, are required as follows: General Education Requirements (24 credits) (may be met with lower-level or upper-level university courses; refer to page 102 for disciplines) 6 credits in English [university-level composition and literature, e.g. ENGL 1001, 1011 or 1101 (previously ENGL 100, 101 or 108); ENGL 1061 and 1071 (previously ENGL 106 and 107) do not meet this requirement] 6 credits in humanities other than English 6 credits in mathematics (including statistics) and/or science 6 credits in social science Lower-level Requirements (24 credits) MATH 1141, Calculus I (3) (previously MATH 120) and 1241, Calculus II (3) (previously MATH 120) or equivalents [MATH 1157 and 1171 (previously MATH 101 and 104) do not meet this requirement 18 credits in first-year or second-year science with a minimum of 6 credits in any three of the following subject areas: Life science [biology, genetics, zoology, botany, microbiology, biological oceanography, plant and animal physiology, e.g. BIOL 1113, 1241, 2111 (previously BISC 120, 121, 210)] Chemical science [chemistry, biochemistry, e.g. CHEM 1503, 1523 (previously CHEM 160, 162)] Physical science [astronomy, physics, e.g. PHYS 1103, 1203 (previously PHSY 110, 111)] Earth science [geology, atmospheric science, physical geography, geophysics, physical oceanography, e.g. GEOG 1221 (previously GEOG 1221), GEOL 1111 (previously GEOL 120)] Mathematics [including statistics, e.g. MATH 1101, 2111 (previously MATH 150, 210) or MATH 2121 (previously MATH 230)] Applied science (bioresource, chemical, civil, mechanical, electrical, or computer engineering science; forensic, forest or agricultural science) Some interdisciplinary areas of studies may be allocated to more than one of these subject areas, depending on the content of the course.
+Upper-level Requirements (45 credits) 30 credits in two areas of science (18 credits in one area, 12 credits in the other two areas) 30 credits in three areas of science (18 credits in one area, 6 credits in each of the other two areas) Students must select their distinct subject areas in consultation with the program area advisor 15 upper-level elective credits (may be science or non-science courses) Elective Requirements (27 credits) May be lower-level or upper-level science or non-science courses

+Note: The following applies to both general and major programs: 30 credits of the degree requirements (with no more than 15 credits at the upper-level) may be applied studies, e.g. fine and performing arts studio courses and technology courses.
 Education, business and administrative studies courses are reviewed on a case-by-case basis.
-No course may be used to meet more than one of the specific requirements.
+No single course may be used to meet more than one of the specific requirements.
 Degree requirements may be met with credits earned by prior learning assessment and recognition (PLAR).
-Refer to pages 11 and 27-29) for more information.
+Refer to pages 11 and 27) for more information.
 Campus-based equivalents to most course requirements are available.
-Refer to the TRU-OL website or contact Student Services for new course offerings as well as course or program updates.
 Students are responsible for consulting with their TRU-OL program advisor to ensure courses selected are appropriate for their program of study or to meet future educational goals.
 Students require a Letter of Permission before registering in a course (not listed in this calendar or on the TRU-OL website) at any other post-secondary institution to complete the credential.
 Students who proceed without approval may find that a course does not meet requirements or may be subject to transfer credit assessment fees.
-Unlock the possibilities ? www.truopen.ca